-In this laboratory exercise you will implement a sequential control system for a batch reactor process, see figure 1.
-You will also implement a discrete PI controller for controlling the temperature of the reactor.
-The development of the control system will be made in JGrafchart, a graphical programming language implemented in Java and developed at the department.
+In this laboratory exercise you will implement a sequential control system for a batch reactor process, see Figure 1.
+The control system will be implemented in the graphical programming language Grafchart, an extension to Grafcet.
 The control system will first be tested against a simulation and then evaluated against the real process.

 The process to be controlled is a batch reactor, which is to be run in the following way: First an amount of reactant A is added with the use of a pump.
 Then the reactor is heated and an endothermic reaction starts, which turns A into the product B. When the reaction is ready the reactor is emptied using another pump.
 Once the reactor is empty it needs to be cleaned before the next batch can be made.
-In the laboratory exercise water is used as the reactant and product.
-An electric cooler simulates the endothermic reaction.
+In the laboratory exercise water is used as both reactant, product, and for cleaning and an electric cooler simulates the endothermic reaction.